weapons-and-armor

 - Iron Helmets: Forged from iron sheets, often with a bronze crest or trim for decoration.
 The classic Corinthian style was still used, but iron allowed for slightly thinner (and thus lighter) walls without compromising strength.

-- Iron Cuirass (Linothorax Evolution): Many hoplites abandoned the heavy bronze thorax in favor of the linothorax—a laminated linen or leather corselet reinforced with iron scales or plates.
+- Iron Cuirass and the Linothorax: Many hoplites abandoned the heavy bronze thorax in favor of the linothorax—a laminated linen or leather corselet reinforced with iron scales or plates.
 This combination offered good protection at a fraction of the weight.
-Some infantry wore an iron “muscle” cuirass, but these were expensive and rare.
+The spolas, a leather or quilted linen undergarment, was also often reinforced with iron.

 - Iron Greaves and Arm Guards: Leg protection became simpler, often just a single curved iron plate strapped to the shin.
-Some soldiers wore one greave only (usually on the leading leg), saving weight.
+Some soldiers wore one greave only (usually on the leading leg), saving weight and cost.

 - Iron Shield Rims and Facings: The wooden aspis retained its bronze rim for centuries, but bronze was gradually replaced by iron for the shield’s central boss (umbo) and mounting brackets.